 Reading the Medieval Mediterranean: Navigation, Maps, and Literary Geographies.
 Questions, Approaches, and Methods.

 Following the publication of Il mare salato.
 Il Mediterraneo di Dante, Petrarca e Boccaccio (Viella 2019), Morosini will share her study of the Mediterranean in geocritical terms.
 The seminar will focus on the representation of the Mediterranean and its “liti,” its discordant or opposing shores, as literary spaces in the works of Dante, Petrarch, and Boccaccio.
 With the rising interest in Mediterranean studies as a discipline, the goal is to raise questions among students of literature about “reading” the sea in a literary text.
 How do we read the sea?
 Do we have the epistemological tools to do so?
 What does the sea tell us about the world the writers were living in and about their poetics?
 In doing so, the aim is to share the questions asked, the epistemological tools and the cultural categories used, and the approach adopted each time in Morosini's attempts to read the sea in Dante, Petrarch, and Boccaccio.
-Finally, references to Cristoforo Buondelmonti’s navigation to the Greek islands at the beginning of the fourteenth century contribute to showing how the invention of nautical maps inspired writers like Dante, Petrarch, Boccaccio, and Fazio degli Uberti to use the motif of navigation through the Mediterranean Sea as a way to define the periphery/ies and center/s of Italy.
+Finally, references to Cristoforo Buondelmonti’s navigation to the Greek islands at the beginning of the fifteenth century contribute to showing the strong impact of medieval cartographic writing on the Renaissance island books.
 Buondelmonti, in fact, moves away from literary and/or metaphorical navigation, and in particular from Boccaccio’s Genealogy, in which the author would imagine traveling to the sites of ancient myth, and he truly embarks and sails to the Aegean Islands.

 The Italian Research Seminar, a core event of the Center for Italian Studies, aims to provide a regular forum for faculty, postdoctoral scholars, graduate students, and colleagues from other universities to present and discuss their current research.
 The Seminar is vigorously interdisciplinary, and embraces all areas of Italian literature, language, and culture, as well as perceptions of Italy, its achievements and its peoples in other national and international cultures.
 The Seminar constitutes an important element in the effort by Notre Dame's Center for Italian Studies to promote the study of Italy and to serve as a strategic point of contact for scholarly exchange.